Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

 Table \ref{table2} presents a comparison of the results obtained from various implementations of the proposed method, CaCo-CoT, alongside some compared methods.
 These implementations are evaluated across diverse disciplines and levels on the ScienceQA dataset.
 For SC-CoT and C-CoT, we sample 10 reasoning chains for majority voting, following the original papers.
+SoT is short for Skeleton-of-Thought~\cite{ning2024skeletonofthought} that creates a structured outline (skeleton) of the answer and then fills in the details through parallel processing.
 For our variance of voting among three \textit{reasoners}, if two or more than two \textit{reasoners} arrive at a single answer, we accept the answer as the final output.

 Initially, we focus on the effectiveness of the \textit{reasoner}.
-Compared to single-sampling counterparts on both settings, e.g., CoT, our single \textit{reasoner}, i.e., CaCo-CoT$_{\mathrm{R} 1\&\mathrm{E} 0}$, showcases its superior knowledge reasoning power due to the human-like causal instruction.
-With extra prerequisite steps of \textit{term explanation} and \textit{subquestion decomposition}, LLMs are prompted to self-retrieve their internal knowledge to serve as a context to constrain how they perform knowledge inference.
-On the other hand, even though in our one-shot CoT reproduction, the one-shot demonstration includes a \textit{term explanation} step in the first sentence, LLMs may fail to generalize to different formulations of the problem or different disciplines.
+Compared to single-sampling counterparts on both settings, our single \textit{reasoner}, i.e., CaCo-CoT$_{\mathrm{R} 1}$, showcases its superior knowledge reasoning power due to the human-like causal instruction.
+With components of \textit{concept explanation} and \textit{sub-question decomposition}, foundation models are prompted to self-retrieve their internal knowledge that may shed light on how they perform knowledge inference.
+We empirically find that, even though in our one-shot CoT reproduction, the one-shot demonstration explains the concept in the first sentence, foundation models may fail to generalize to questions of different formulations or different disciplines.
 In comparison with other majority voting-based approaches~\cite{wang2022self, fu2022complexity} in the one-shot setting, the majority voting among only three \textit{reasoners} surpasses by a 0.9\% margin in average accuracy, while achieving 99.2\% accuracy in social science problems.